 MISSION

-The committee’s task will be to select the best teams, rank the teams for inclusion in the playoff and then assign the teams to the playoff bracket and their game sites.
+The committee’s task will be to select the best teams, rank the teams for inclusion in the playoff, and then assign the teams to the playoff bracket.

 PRINCIPLES